labianchin/12factor-en_US/presentation.md

 ## Motivation

-- PaaS examples: Heroku, dotCloud, Cloud Fundry, App Fog
+- Heroku PaaS with Cedar stack as way of building portable apps
+- Easy to deploy and scalable, for any language
 - IaaS => Infra, PaaS => Apps
-- Docker, CoreOS, Flynn, Deis, ...
+- Docker, CoreOS, Dokku, Flynn, Deis, ...
 - 12 Factor: Best practices on how PaaS apps should architected
 - PaaS-friendly apps need to not care where they are
-- When it does make sense to deviate from it

 ---